harvestlabs/quikdraw/README.md

 - For Truffle projects, we require a path to the config file that you want to use for contract compilation.
 - You'll need your API key to grant access to Kontour, [so grab one here!](https://kontour.io/key)
 - Don't worry if you don't have a project ID yet, Quikdraw will make one for you automatically!
-- If you want to only upload a subset of contracts, putting regexes here will filter out any names that don't match.
-Leave it empty to upload everything :)

 ### quikdraw go
 ```